Can Cats Drink Ensure? What You Need to Know!

 Other Options to Consider

-There are options other than Ensure that you can give your cat while recovering from an illness or major surgery.
-You can always let your cat ride it out if it is just going to be a day or two.
-Like us humans, sometimes cats need nothing more than rest to recover.
+There are better options than Ensure that you can give your cat while they are recovering from an illness or major surgery.
+Like us humans, sometimes cats do not feel well and lose their appetite for a period of time.

 If you are not sure what to offer your kitty, your veterinarian should be able to point you in the right direction.